alliance-genome/agr_blastdb_manager/tests/UI/README_locust.md

-# NEEDS editing, and changing to poetry, etc

 # BLAST Web Interface Load Testing

 This document provides comprehensive instructions for running load tests against the BLAST web interface using Locust.